hazymorning/origami_weather/README.md

 ## Backgrounds

-The card shows an animated sky behind your content and follows whatever the weather and sun are doing.
-The sky color shifts from day to night, the sun rises and sets, stars come out at night and so on.
+The card shows an animated sky behind your content that follows whatever the weather and sun are doing.
+The sky color shifts from day to night, the sun rises and sets, stars come out at night, and so on.
+Different effects are layered on top of this sky to add realism and drama.

-The background options:

-- **Animated sky:** The built-in sky described above.
-- **Your own images:** Use a folder of pictures (or looping videos) named after weather conditions and show these as weather backgrounds.
-- **None:** A transparent card, if you'd rather blend into your dashboard or use a solid color.

-Different effects are added on top of this to add some realism and drama.
-You can also disable individual (or all) effects.
-See [Options](#options).
+You can disable the sky or individual effects, or combine them with different background styles.
+If you prefer the minimalism, you can also use the card in the simple default HA style with just the content and nothing else going on.

 <br>